dallasLab/biol4253/syllabus.md

 * the ability to link existing ecological theory to natural systems
 * an appreciation for ecological systems

-\bigskip
+\medskip

 **Syllabus Subject to Change**:

 Changes to the syllabus may be made during the semester.
-The most up-to-date and current syllabus will always be available on the course Github page (https://github.com/dallasLab/biol4253/) and should also be updated on Moodle (but this is not a certainty).
+The most up-to-date and current syllabus will always be available on the course Github page (<https://github.com/dallasLab/biol4253/>) and should also be updated on Moodle (but this is not a certainty).

-\bigskip
+\medskip

 **Suggested Reading**: